danjohnson95/pinout/README.md

 ## Hardware support

-At the moment, Laravel Pinout supports the following hardware:
+At the moment, Pinout supports the following hardware:

 | Model | Supported |
 | --- | --- |